1. Use of a language invented by the person himself or herself.

 The viewers’ conventional expectations are destabilised, reflected in the blinded bird of prey that dominates the scenery.
 To foil.
 There is no privileged view-point from which to isolate one work from another.
 Strike.
 The exhibition installation is suspended, stopped in motion like De Vroomen’s tensed animal figures that are reminiscent of taxidermy trophies.

 Kick.
 The installation seems precarious, thwarting works, dangerously testing codes of display.
 As obstacles stand in the way, Watson’s ‘flood bags’ adopt organic shapes and punctuate the circulation within the space.
 Or maybe these objects are slightly amorphous waiting to be ‘activated’ or even performed.

-The main protagonists in this exhibition are the two diverse practices, the curation providing the third.
-As an ‘uninvited irritant’, it interrupts the relation and formal relationship between the two and starts a new string of identification processes, challenging the positions of subject, author and audience.
+The main protagonists in this exhibition were the two diverse practices, the curation provided the third.
+As an ‘uninvited irritant’, it interrupted the relation and formal relationship between the two, starting a new string of identification processes, challenging the positions of subject, author and audience.

-In other words, the context of this alternative art space provides a means by which the familiar systems of representation that audiences usually assimilate and recognise in a gallery context are disrupted.
+In other words, the context of this alternative art space provided a means by which the familiar systems of representation that audiences usually assimilate and recognise in a gallery context were disrupted.